 The Lease Agreement with the State requires RIAC to make annual payments to the State in an amount equal to the principal and interest payments due to bondholders under certain airport-related general obligation bonds issued on behalf of RIAC.
 Although the original airport-related general obligation bonds were defeased in June 2002, the terms of the Lease Agreement require RIAC to continue to remit payments to the State based upon the amortization schedule of the original airport-related general obligation bonds through June 2023 (see Note 7).
-As of June 30, 2022 and 2021, the amounts owed were \$25,000 and \$45,000, respectively.
-Annual debt service requirements to maturity are as follows:
+There were no remaining amounts owed as of June 30, 2024 and 2023.